-3 A transparent corpus of references
+3 A semantically transparent corpus of references

-We constructed and annotated a balanced corpus that pairs each description in the corpus with a logical form that is cast in terms of the domain with respect to which the description was produced.
 Our corpus contains ca. 1800 descriptions, collected through a controlled experiment run over the web.
 Participants in the experiment were asked to identify one or two objects from a set of distractors shown on their computer screen, by typing distinguishing descriptions as though they were interacting remotely with another person.
-One within-subjects variable was the use of different domains: (1) artificially constructed pictures of household items and (2) real photographs of people, vielding two sub-corpora.
+One withinsubjects variable was the use of different domains: (1) artificially constructed pictures of household items and (2) real photographs of people, yielding two sub-corpora.
 In this paper, we discuss how the latter sub-corpus is gathered, annotated and used to evaluate various GRE algorithms.
-Throughout the paper, we compare with our findings on the furniture corpus [8].
+Throughout the paper, we compare with our findings on the furniture corpus (Gatt et al., 2007).